There are a lot of articles talking about the top 200 ranking factors used by Google to rank websites…

-The websites that appear on the first page of Google for a given keyword or phrase has the right relevancy and offers a solution to the searcher’s problem.
+The websites that appear on the first page of Google for a given keyword or phrase have the right relevancy and offer a solution to the searcher’s problem.

 For example, you’re searching for “how to get rid of pimples”.
-You can see the results of the first page where only the most relevant and useful ones appear.
+You can see the results on the first page where only the most relevant and useful ones appear.

 Google uses complex algorithms to analyze and position the right content for the right audience.

-As a Malaysian SEO Consultant, I have hands-on experience and made extensive research on how Google ranks websites.
+As a Malaysia SEO enthusiast, I have hands-on experience and made extensive research on how Google ranks websites.

 Let’s move on to the most important ranking factors that matter in 2019. ( these factors are not essential for ranking on Google but also to improve the overall performance of a website)

 Most SEO consultants claim that domain age doesn’t really matter when it comes to Google ranking factors.
 But for me, I would strongly disagree with them.

 As I mentioned earlier, I want to share things that I’ve personally researched and experimented with.

 According to a recent study by Ahref of 2 million pages, 60% of the sites ranking top 10 on Google are 3 years and more.

 Despite this study, let me share my personal experience.